 How to Trade with Currency Strength?

 Currency strength is the main determinant of the price rates of the Forex currency pairs in the financial markets.
-As most short-term traders from UK prefer news trading strategies, the economic events that influence a currency’s value can create significant market turmoil.
+As most short-term traders prefer news trading strategies, the economic events that influence a currency’s value can create significant market turmoil.

 Such economic events include the central bank meetings and the interest rate decisions as well as the releases of economic reports such as Gross Domestic Product (GDP), Consumer Price Index (CPI), Unemployment Rate, Employment Change, and Balance of Trade.